The concept of Company Values is so fascinating.

 - The Company Values were defined and they were published.
 They were not lived.
 Sometimes people even had them in a nice frame on their desk, but nobody really cared about them and they were not an integral part of “this is how we interact”.
 They were only there for show.
 But as we all know, this is of no value to anybody!
 It actually makes you wonder why they were created in the first place.

 - The Company Values were defined, they were present, and they were lived.
 But that was it.
-This was pretty good, but there was more they could do to get the best out of Company Values.
+This was pretty good, but there was more they could do to get the best out of them.

 Company Values are like the unwritten laws that encompass our behaviour and our actions.
-They should be published and they should be embodied by everyone in the company.
+They should be embodied by everyone in the company.

 I was intrigued to identify that most companies don’t use their Values for the right reasons, such as: